pwestlin/KotlinInternalVisibilityWithSpringAndMultipleGradleSourceSets/README.md

 * test

 Module dependencies:

 ![title](modules.png)

-Every module exposes only public classes/funtions/other so internal things is marked `internal`.
+Every module exposes only public classes/funtions/other so internal things are marked `internal`.

 * `main` is the main starting point of the application.
 * `order` har order-specific functionality.